Diagnostic Tests for Digestive Disorders at Tampa General Hospital

 - Anal manometry

 - Gastrointestinal endoscopy

 In addition to these direct tests for digestive disorders, doctors can use X-rays to image different portions of the digestive system and look for abnormalities.
 Some of these procedures include:

 - Intestinal transit studies

 Ultrasonography also allows doctors to image the digestive system, and the following ultrasound procedures may be used:

 - Duplex ultrasound

 - Endoscopic ultrasound

 Magnetic Resonance Imaging (MRI) is another diagnostic imaging tool used for investigating digestive conditions.
 MRIs generate images that contain information not provided by X-rays and ultrasounds.

-Tampa General Hospital’s Digestive Diagnostic & Treatment Center has the advanced technology required to conduct these tests for digestive disorders, and TGH has been recognized by U.S. News & World Report as one of America's Best Hospitals for Gastroenterology & GI Surgery.
+Tampa General Hospital’s Endoscopy Center has the advanced technology required to conduct these tests for digestive disorders, and TGH has been recognized by U.S. News & World Report as one of America's Best Hospitals for Gastroenterology & GI Surgery (ranked #24) as well as Best Florida Hospital for Gastroenterology & GI Surgery in 2020-2021.
 Our team of gastrointestinal surgeons, colorectal surgeons, medical oncologists, and other specialists works hard to diagnose correctly the digestive conditions affecting our patients.
 The Joint Commission has also awarded our benign esophageal disorders program and our pancreatic, hepatic, and biliary cancer programs with disease-specific certification.